buckbaskin/buckbaskin.github.io/content/hiker-plays-firewatch.md

 back any other way past Widowmaker.
 I wasn't confident and went another way, but it turned out I was right and had just missed the trail sign at the lake.

 - I avoid jogging in game because that's not how I hike.
-Even when I personally needed to go longer distances, I always tried to maintain a relaxed pace, and the game's atmosphere makes it feel like I should keep that mentality.
+Even when I needed to go longer distances, I always tried to maintain a relaxed pace, and the game's atmosphere makes it feel like I should keep that mentality.
 It's not some open world game where I want to rush to get to the next mini game.